 Some factors supporting an application for judicial severance 1.
 Evidence admissible against a co-accused but inadmissible and prejudicial against the other accused: R v Guthrie and Nuttal VSCA 192; R v Murphy VSCA 23; R v Jones and Waghorn VicSC 447, (1991) 55 A Crim R 159; R v Demirok VicRp 19, VR 244.
 Given that the jury may be warned against using this kind of inadmissible evidence these cases have suggested this factor to be weak, cf R v Lam VSCA 109; Destanovic v R VSCA 113 (appeal ground against joint trial succeeded by majority due to jury direction endorsing possible use of inadmissible evidence).
 The factor has special force in some conspiracy cases: prima facie however, conspirators should be tried together: Fattal v R VSCA 276; R v Darby HCA 32, (1982) 148 CLR 668.
 Another example is similar fact evidence against co-accused inadmissible and prejudicial against applicant such as held in the circumstances of R v Alexander and McKenzie should have caused separate trial.
 2. Expectation of a defence to be offered by a co-accused which is antagonistic to the applicant.
 Examples are the giving of implicatory evidence against the applicant: R v Teitler Vic Rp 54, VR 321, and the giving of propensity evidence against the applicant, though given that a jury may be warned against misuse, the factor is weak: R v Gibb and McKenzie VicRp 78, 2 VR 155.
 On the warning today see Jury Directions Act 2015 sections.25-30.
 3. Susceptibility of applicant to an attack upon character if giving evidence against co-accused: R v Ditroia and Tucci VicRp 28, VR 247.
 4. Expectation that accused has evidence exculpatory of the applicant which would be given upon separate trial: R v Demirok above.
 5. Relative seriousness of the allegations against the applicant: R v Demirok; R v Gibb and McKenzie at 162.

 Some factors opposing an application for judicial severance 1.
 Significant inconvenience to be caused in terms of court time and public expense: R v Ditroia and Tucci above.
-2. Joint participation: R v Guthrie and Nuttal VSCA 192; R v Ditroia and Tucci (only in exceptional cases that accused persons charged with joint or related offences arising from the one transaction or series of transactions will be permitted to stand trial separately).
+2. Joint participation: R v Guthrie and Nuttal VSCA 192; R v Ditroia and Tucci (only in exceptional cases that accused persons charged with joint or related crimes arising from the one transaction or series of transactions will be permitted to stand trial separately).
 3. The prospect of inconsistent verdicts upon separate trials: R v Ditroia and Tucci.
 4. Inconvenience to witnesses: R v Demirok VicRp 19, VR 244.

 > Silence of accused or selective response